StarterInc/flowable-engine/README.md

 The distribution contains most of the sources as jar files.
 The source code of Flowable can be found on https://github.com/flowable/flowable-engine.

-### JDK 7+
+### JDK 8+

-Flowable runs on a JDK higher than or equal to version 7.
+Starter Ignite Flowable runs on a JDK higher than or equal to version 8.
 Go to http://www.oracle.com/technetwork/java/javase/downloads/index.html and click on button "Download JDK".
 There are installation instructions on that page as well.
 To verify that your installation was successful, run "java -version" on the command line.
 That should print the installed version of your JDK.

+## Currently we are in private development mode until such time as our changes are ready for public consumption.
+In the meantime, please refer to the Flowable core project:

 ### Contributing